Child Health

 3 years and 4 months Diphtheria, tetanus, pertussis (whooping cough) and polio (DTaP/IPV) – One injectionMeasles, mumps and rubella (MMR) – second dose

-Girls aged 12 to 13 years Human Papillomavirus Vaccine (HPV) – two injections given between six months and two years apart
+Boys and girls aged 12 to 13 years Human Papillomavirus Vaccine (HPV) – one injection given between six months and two years apart

 13 to 18 years Diphtheria, tetanus, polio (Td/IPV) – one injectionMen ACWY vaccine – one injection